AItransCompetition/Live-Video-Streaming-Challenge/README.md

 | cdn_rebuf_flag     | Whether the cdn is rebuf                 |   False    |
 | end_of_video       | Whether the end of video                 |   False    |

+## Requirement

+You will need Python 3 to run the simulator.

 ## Running the Simulator

 To run the simulator, you execute